rstacruz/rsjs/README.md

 Your main .js file should be a concatenation of all your `behaviors`.

-You should be able to safely load all behaviors for all pages.
-Since your files's behaviors are localized to a certain "component", they will not have any effect unless the component it services is present the page.
+It should be safe to load all behaviors for all pages.
+Since your behaviors are localized to their respective components, they will not have any effect unless the element it applies to is on the page.

 In Rails, this can be accomplished with `require_tree`.

 ```js
 // js/application.js